The Evolution of Spaceship Earth, Inc.

 Here’s an idea I developed using a management science technique to eventually solve the Earthian inequality problem, a major cause of today’s North African and Middle Eastern civil war tragedies.
 To my knowledge, I am the first Earthian to dream of this, first published in 2008 in my book Business Voyages, a business bible for people who would like to do the right thing for all Earthians.

-An Earthian is any sentient individual member of any species of fauna and flora living aboard Spaceship Earth, including humans.
+An Earthian is an individual member of any species of fauna and flora living aboard Spaceship Earth.

 Buckminster Fuller first informed me in the 1970s in his Operating Manual for Spaceship Earth that computers would save us; but I, to my knowledge, am the first Earthian to show in some detail how it could be done with computers, computer programming and the management science technique linear programming.
 Buckminster Fuller invented the appellation Spaceship Earth and the word Earthian.